ansys/pyansys-geometry/README.rst

 Install in offline mode
 ^^^^^^^^^^^^^^^^^^^^^^^

-If you lack an internet connection on your installation machine (or you do not have access to the private Ansys PyPI packages repository), you should install PyGeometry by downloading the wheelhouse archive from the `Releases Page <https://github.com/ansys/pygeometry/releases>`_ for your corresponding machine architecture.
+If you lack an internet connection on your installation machine, you should install PyGeometry by downloading the wheelhouse archive from the `Releases Page <https://github.com/ansys/pygeometry/releases>`_ for your corresponding machine architecture.